College of Innovation and Design Resources: Competency-Based Education Student Handbook

-The College of Innovation and Design (CID) Competency-Based Education (CBE) Handbook serves CID students in CBE programs.
-This handbook contains information, guidelines, procedures and resources regarding CBE at East Texas A&M University.
+The College of Innovation and Design (CID) Competency-Based Education (CBE) Handbook serves CID students in undergraduate and graduate-level CBE programs.
+This handbook contains information, guidelines, procedures, and resources regarding CBE at East Texas A&M University.

 East Texas A&M reserves the right to change policies and procedures without notice.
 The CBE Handbook is not intended to be and should not be regarded as a contract between the university and/or any student or faculty.